Don't forget our Sixth Form Open Evening on Wednesday 22 November. See SIXTH FORM (above) for more information

-Last summer's results placed us in the top 4% of state schools nationally, but WKGS is not just about academic excellence.
+Last summer's GCSE results placed us top of all state schools in the Wirral, but WKGS is not just about academic excellence.
 Our wide curriculum offer is balanced by a wealth of experiences including over fifty clubs, trips and exchanges and healthy inter-house competition in sport, the arts, cookery and quizzes.
 These opportunities, together with outstanding pastoral support, combine to produce rounded, successful young people who are ready to move onto the next step in their lives.

 We look forward to welcoming you to our School.

 Ayesha joined WKGS from Leamington Community Primary School in Liverpool in September 2015.
 She is now in Year 8 and her favourite subjects are Biology, Mathematics and Religious Studies.
 Her proudest moment so far in life was winning an art competition and meeting the then Lord Mayor of Liverpool, Tony Concepcion.
 Outside of school she enjoys swimming and cycling.
 Ayesha hopes to become a doctor because she wants to help people to the best of her ability.

 "I was really nervous coming to WKGS, especially because I was the only student from my primary school and leaving my friends behind was difficult.
 The induction day was really helpful and everyone was very welcoming.
 I found it easy to make new friends.
 I believe that life is not a race and the only things you should be chasing are your dreams.
 If you are willing to let West Kirby help you to achieve them, this is the place for you."